top of page

 COPESD Map-Names Only_v2.png

-OUR PLAN
+THE PLAN

-The CTE millage proposal is designed to encourage the operation of area vocational programs.
+The CTE millage is designed to encourage the operation of area vocational programs.
 The program proposal would do the following based on a collaborative approach:

 IMG_9395.HEIC